gperdrizet/skylines/CAA_artifacts/generation_strategy.md

 Skylines uses an in-house, *de novo* trained convolutional neural network.
 Both the dataset and model architecture were custom designed and built to illustrate mechanical 'imagination'.

-Generation uses a convolutional neural network adversarially trained on 261 real images of city skylines.

 ## 1. Data source

 Images of city skylines were manually curated from Google image search.
 The resulting set of images were then scaled to 1024 x 1024 pixels and mirrored to maximize dataset diversity.